SPIRAL STAIRCASES, PLANNING AND DESIGN

 Many years of experience with a proven method and a good relationship between anode and cathode where the results do not show any rust, make us very confident that the relationship between hot-dip galvanized and stainless does not cause any corrosion.

 Terrazzo concrete stair treads.
 Thickness 40 mm.
-The tread surface is finely brushed.
-The other sides are smooth cast.
-The concrete rests on a support frame of sheet metal profiles.
+Comes with matt polished tread surface.
+The concrete rests on a support frame of sheet metal and profiles.
 This type of tread is suitable for outdoor use.
-Color 1-171 is a contrasting color used in contrast markings.
+Standard colours STT 1-102, 1-240, and 1-130.
+Other colours can also be offered as an option.
+Colour 1-171 is a contrasting colour used in contrast markings.

 The rise should be chosen based on the given height between the landings.
 A suitable radius and the number of steps per revolution then determine the step rise.